 Isuien is a beautiful garden that utilize Nara's mountain as part of its landscape design.
 Stroll around two areas through hills, streams and ponds which features the natural Japanese landscape.
 If you would like, take a short break at a tea house with Macha green tea and Japanese sweet, wagashi.

-Nara is Japan's first capital in 710 and retains temples, shrines and other historical masterpieces.
+Nara is Japan's first capital established in 710.
+The city retains temples, shrines and other historical masterpieces built more than 1,000 years ago.
 Friendly deer will welcome visitors at Nara Park.
-You will admire cultural and historical assets including 16 m high bronze Buddha housed in Todaiji Temple
+You will admire cultural and historical assets including Big Buddha housed in Todaiji Temple.

 Meet your guide at your hotel in Osaka or Kyoto, and move to Nara by public transportation. - Travel time to Nara is approximately 1 hour from each city.
 (Or, if you stay in Nara, your tour can start and end in Nara.)